Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/07_Orders_Module.md

 - Returns all orders for the current user
 - Returns empty array if no orders exist
 - Orders include full item details with product and member information
+- Each order item shows its own `order_status` for per-address tracking
+- For couple/family packs with different addresses, each item can have different status

 ---